-For today’s Did You Know fun food facts we will look at Sugar Cookies.
+For today’s Did You Know we will look at Sugar Cookie fun facts.

 - The sugar cookie as we know it today was created by Protestant settlers in the Nazareth colony of Pennsylvania in the 1700’s.
 They baked their cookies in the shape of a keystone, the state’s symbol.